Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes, for the latest offerings.

 This capstone course demonstrates a student’s ability to apply the knowledge and skills attained during their tenure in GIS program.
 This is a semi-independent course that has students working with industry-relevant clients and undergoing the entire process of developing a real-world solution to meet that client’s needs.
 These solutions can be in the form of applied research or technological development but will be geared toward the development of some aspect related to an enterprise-wide Geographic Information System.
 The project will be done in conjunction with a private, government, or academic partner who will be responsible for providing the requirements, data, and system access needed to develop a functional and stable solution in their GIS production environment.
 Students will produce documentation that demonstrates the design of the GIS, the method for its construction, and instructions for its operation.
 Guidance from the instructor will interplay with feedback from the client to ensure the student’s success

 GES 771: Advanced Spatial Data Management

 This course covers the key web technologies used for publishing and orchestrating web services for geospatial data.
 The course provides a formal methodology for designing geospatial distributed information systems.
 Topics include distributed computing, OGC Web Services (WMS, WFS, WCS, CSW, SOS, WPS), workflows, clients, and visualization.
 Students will configure and develop tools to publish data on the web and clients for visualization of the data, using open source (e.g GeoServer, OpenLayers, Leaflet, Open Street Map, Google Maps API) and commercial (ArcGIS) software.

-GES 775: Advanced GIS Application Development
+GES 775: Advanced Web-GIS Development

-GES 778: Advanced Visualization and Presentation
+GES 778: Digital Cartography & Visualization

 Looking for more info?